Chesapeake Energy bond payout raised to $438.7 million

-NEW YORK (Reuters) - A federal judge on Thursday said Chesapeake Energy Corp (CHK.N) must pay an additional $59.1 million to some investors whose bonds it redeemed early, boosting the natural gas company’s total payout to $438.7 million.
+NEW YORK, July 16 (Reuters) - A federal judge on Thursday said Chesapeake Energy Corp must pay an additional $59.1 million to some investors whose bonds it redeemed early, boosting the natural gas company’s total payout to $438.7 million.

 U.S. District Judge Paul Engelmayer in Manhattan said the new payment reflects prejudgment interest at a 6.775 percent annual rate.